egnerlab/Lab-Manual/Programming/JavaScript, HTML, & CSS/README.md

 ##  Purpose & Outline

-The goal of this folder is to provide helpful resources and suggestions to lab members learning JavaScript/HTML/CSS, as well as designating some general conventions and best practices for coding styles.
+The goal of this folder is to provide helpful resources and suggestions while learning JavaScript/HTML/CSS, as well as designating some general conventions and best practices for coding styles.

 ## JavaScript